-It comes from all our plant based food – fruit, veg, beans, pulses, lentils, legumes, whole grain carbohydrates such as brown rice and brown pasta.
+It comes from all our plant based food.
+Fruit, veg, beans, pulses, lentils, legumes, whole grain carbohydrates such as brown rice and brown pasta.
 Fibre is basically what forms the bulk of our poop.
-We need to make sure we are getting enough fibre so that we can pass bowel motions regularly, so that we are not constipated or having diarrhea.
+We need to make sure we are getting enough fibre.
+So that we can pass bowel motions regularly, and we are not constipated or having diarrhea.
 U.K. guidelines suggest we should be aiming for 30 grams of fibre everyday.

 Soluble fibre – what I call the water loving fibre, is only partially broken down and can soften your poop.
 Soluble fibre comes from foods like whole grain oats, linseed, flax seeds and beans , pulses and lentils.
 Insoluble fibre is not broken down and forms the bulk of your poo, making it very hard.

 Insoluble fibre comes from your nuts and seeds, whole grains and the skins of your fruits and vegetables.
 It’s important to have a balance of both to achieve that perfect stool, and have a good bowel movement.

 What does a gram of fibre look like?